aspose-cad/Aspose.CAD-Reference-Tutorials/cad/english/java/cad-drawing-conversion/convert-cad-layer-to-raster-image/_index.md

 - **Do I need a license?** A free trial works for development; a license is required for production.
 - **What are the prerequisites?** Java development environment and the Aspose.CAD Java library.
 - **How long does implementation take?** Roughly 10–15 minutes for a basic conversion.

+## What is “java rasterize cad layer”?

+Rasterizing a CAD layer means converting the vector data of that specific layer into a pixel‑based image.
+This process preserves the visual appearance of the layer while making it compatible with any system that can display standard image formats.

+## Why use this approach?

+- **Selective Export** – Only the layers you need are rendered, reducing file size and processing time.
+- **Format Flexibility** – Switch `JpegOptions` to `PngOptions`, `BmpOptions`, etc., without changing the core logic.
+- **High‑Quality Rendering** – Aspose.CAD preserves line weights, colors, and text exactly as in the original CAD file.

 ## Prerequisites